by Ben Best

 When examining the multitude of studies showing that light drinkers are healthier than abstainers, ask how "abstainer" is defined (such as "patients who had allegedly abstained from all ethanol for a period of six months or more before the study" [THE AMERICAN JOURNAL OF MEDICINE 86:282-288 (1989)]).
 And even if ex-drinkers have been entirely excluded from the abstainers group, ask if other variables rather than ethanol might be critical.
 It is not hypocritical to learn from epidemiological studies that point to the harmful aspects of ethanol (such as the link between smoking & drinking and oral cancer) because the confounding proxy variables are not critical in such cases.
 But animal studies or studies of isolated cells, organs or even people subjected to ethanol under controlled conditions yield the most reliable information.

-There is reason to believe that ethanol might have some benefit for coronary heart disease for those with high blood LDL cholesterol.
-But the benefit can usually be achieved more safely by other means of lowering LDL cholesterol.
+There is reason to believe that ethanol might have some benefit for coronary heart disease for those with low blood HDL cholesterol.
+But the benefit can usually be achieved more safely by other means of raising HDL cholesterol.
 Brain atrophy and damage to the hippocampus by ethanol in even the lowest doses should be alarming to rational persons.
 Ethanol (and/or acetaldehyde) is so damaging to so many body organs, organelles and molecules — most troublingly the brain — that grasping at one possible benefit while ignoring all of the harms sounds suspiciously like the rationalizations of an addict.
 Or the rationalizations of an entire addicted society.
 Whatever the reputed health benefits of ethanol, the health costs (known and unknown) are vastly greater.
 By my values, the possibility of brain damage makes any mild cardiovascular benefit pale by comparison — especially when there are so many other ways to improve cardiovascular health.

 (return to contents)